elbwalker/sgtm-tag-bigquery/README.md

 ```

+Make sure to select *RECORD* as *Format / Type* for all additional data

 ### Partitioning
 Depending on your use case you should consider partitioning.
 The example SQL queries can be used with either  version and has to be adjusted to use the proper project / table name anyway.
 If you prefer to use a timestamp instead of ingestion time, prefer `server_timestamp` over the browser `timestamp` to use a common time base for all events.